Lord David Blunkett blasts London Underground ‘death traps’ after falling through gap

 The blind former home secretary told how he had been getting on a District Line train with his guide dog, Barley, when he suddenly “dissappeared” on the rush hour platform.

-Writing in The Sun on Sunday, he said: “As I took a step to get onto the tube train I suddenly felt both my feet disappearing down the gap.
+Writing in The Sun on Sunday, Lord Blunkett said: “As I took a step to get onto the tube train I suddenly felt both my feet disappearing down the gap.

 “In an instant my body had been propelled forward into the carriage and I was face down on the floor.